xtonousou/SoundBoardX/README.md

 ##### People

 * [Panagiotis Keranoudis](https://github.com/notiskeranoudis) helped improving the application's content by adding, removing and modifying particles, sounds and titles.
-Also helped mapping sounds with particles programmatically.
+Also helped mapping sounds with particles programmatically

 ##### Libraries